jhem272/sfiabp_py/SuppMaterial.md

 __psfi : dict__

 Output dictionary that collects the parameters used for the SFI process and several information related to the process.
 The main keys are the followings :

 ‘histo’ : ndarray

 Pair histogram in polar coordinates.
 The radial bins (um) are stored in psfi[‘histo_vecr’] and the angular bins (rad) in psfi[‘histo_veca’].

 ‘stat_weight’ : int

-Effective number of particles computed by the SFI process ‘pair_stat_weight’ : int
+Occurrence number of probe particles computed by the SFI process

+‘pair_stat_weight’ : int

-Effective number of neighbors computed by the SFI process, must be equal to np.sum(histo) ‘time’ : float
+Occurence number of neighbor particles computed by the SFI process, must be equal to np.sum(histo)

+‘time’ : float

 Elapsed time (s) to execute the function.

 # sfiabp.vectorial.simulation.sim